ngfagora/ngfagora.github.io/program.md

 		which won the 2015 USA Best Book award in philosophy.
 		Joel R. Primack is a Distinguished Professor of Physics Emeritus at the University of California, Santa Cruz and a fellow of the American Physical Society (APS) and the American Association for the Advancement of Science (AAAS).
-		He is a recipient of <a href="https://www.aps.org/programs/honors/prizes/lilienfeld.cfm">APS Lilienfeld Prize</a> in 2020, and <a href="https://www.aaas.org/awards/philip-hauge-abelson/about">AAAS Abelson Prize</a> in 2024.
+		He is also a recipient of <a href="https://www.aps.org/programs/honors/prizes/lilienfeld.cfm">APS Lilienfeld Prize</a> in 2020, and <a href="https://www.aaas.org/awards/philip-hauge-abelson/about">AAAS Abelson Prize</a> in 2024.
 		Primack and Abrams co-authored two books,
 		<a href="https://www.amazon.com/View-Center-Universe-Discovering-Extraordinary/dp/1594482551" target="_blank">"The View from the Center